 The hippopotamus and rhinoceros are large, grayish wild herbivorous mammals known for their immense size.
-The rhino can be distinguished with a prominent horn on its snout.
+The rhino can be distinguished from the hippo by the prominent horn on its snout.

 There are five extant (existing biological) species of odd-toed ungulates (3 toes on each foot) in the family rhinocerotiae.
 The Javan, Sumatran and Black rhinoceros are critically endangered; the Indian one-horned rhinoceros is endangered; the white rhinoceros is vulnerable and lives in Africa.